Jerzy Vetulani: Views

-As crucial in shaping his worldview, Vetulani pointed The Naked Ape by English zoologist Desmond Morris.
-He first came across Morris's work in Cambridge in 1967 and said: "Thanks to this book for the first time I saw that you could approach a man like a normal animal species. (...)
+As crucial in shaping his worldview, Jerzy Vetulani pointed The Naked Ape by English zoologist Desmond Morris.
+He first came across Morris's work in Cambridge in 1967 and said: “Thanks to this book for the first time I saw that you could approach a man like a normal animal species. (...)
 I realized at that time how ridiculous is a man who, as an animal instead of on all fours, is walking on two legs.
 How funny we look, hairless almost all over the body. (...)
-I also got rid of the belief in the superuniqueness of Homo sapiens".
+I also got rid of the belief in the superuniqueness of Homo sapiens”.
 Vetulani defined the source of happiness and fulfillment of life, considered from the perspective of biology, as the immortalization of one's own genes by passing them on to the next generations.
 He often referred to Theodosius Dobzhansky's well-known quotation and the title of one of Dobzhansky's works: Nothing in Biology Makes Sense Except in the Light of Evolution.
-Vetulani was close to the philosophy of utilitarianism of John Stuart Mill; he said: "Moral is what serves to increase the happiness of mankind.
-There is only one problem – unfortunately we have no way of summing up that happiness".
+Vetulani was close to the philosophy of utilitarianism of John Stuart Mill; he said: “Moral is what serves to increase the happiness of mankind.
+There is only one problem – unfortunately we have no way of summing up that happiness”.
 He was a fan of fantasy and science fiction literature, and especially of authors such as Ursula K. Le Guin, Isaac Asimov, J. R. R. Tolkien and George R. R. Martin.
-As his motto he adopted a phrase from Asimov's Foundation: "May your moral sense never lead you to make a wrong decision".
+As his motto he adopted a phrase from Asimov's Foundation: “May your moral sense never lead you to make a wrong decision”.